 About a month ago, when my homesick meter was at an all-time high, I didn’t think this day would come.
 Now I’m surprised how fast the time has gone.
-My bags are mostly packed, and just a few gifts left to pick up for family and friends.
-Our host family threw us a joint Festa Junina/going away party that was so much fun.
+My bags are mostly packed, and I have just a few gifts left to pick up for family and friends.
+Our host family threw us a joint Festa Junina/going-away party that was so much fun.
 Festa Junina celebrates the beginning of harvest season.
 People wear traditional bright costumes and, of course, and prepare a feast (mostly corn-based).

 Finally, a huge thanks to Aimee Massey for taking me under her wing and being an awesome science mentor, and Taal Levi for extending me so many great opportunities and being such a responsive, helpful advisor.